-- General Fund to account for all financial resources not required to be accounted for in another fund - Special Revenue Fund to account for the proceeds of specific revenue sources and state and federal grants that are restricted by law or administrative action to expenditure for specific purposes.
+- General Fund to account for all financial resources not required to be accounted for in another fund. - Special Revenue Fund to account for the proceeds of specific revenue sources and state and federal grants that are restricted by law or administrative action to expenditure for specific purposes.

-For purposes of these statements, the general fund is considered a major fund.
-The special revenue fund is considered non-major and is included as the other governmental funds.
+For purposes of these statements, the general and special revenue funds constitute major funds.
+There are no other governmental funds.